 I often wonder if anybody in astronomy forums has had to struggle to figure out how to pay kids’ school fees and the mortgage in the same month, or forgo that pizza order to put gas in the car.

 Can you hear that drumbeat?
 Do you hear it?
 Mountmountmountmount, mountmountmountmount, mountmountmountmount, mountmountmountmount.
 Go to any astronomy forum and ask about what to buy for a setup and you’ll hear an endless refrain of one suggestion… Spend as much as you can on a mount.
 OK, so then what?
 What is as much as you can spend on a mount if you don’t know what you might want or need for the other components?
 Forums are full of good information.
 They’re also full of differing opinions, and childish bickering with a general lack of social grace.
-In our current sound-byte culture, a complex question rarely receives the complex answer it receives.
+In our current sound-byte culture, a complex question rarely receives the complex answer it deserves.

 So you took some forum-based advice.
 Now your pictures have a narrow field of view and look blown out because you had to sacrifice on the scope and camera.
 But the tracking was perfect.
 Good thing you bought that “future-proof mount” for pictures that look like they were taken with a cell phone.
 Is spending $500 more on a mount and sacrificing that out of the camera or the scope going to give you the best experience that will keep you interested?
 Probably not.
 If you’re on a budget, pouring everything into the mount might be the perfect route to get your gear on the used market via frustration.